Wedding Planning Tips

 - 3:30 PM: Ceremony starts

-- 4:00 PM: Ceremony ends, cocktail hour begins, formal group photographs, formal couple photographs
+- 4:00 PM: Ceremony ends, cocktail hour and mingling begins, formal group photographs, formal couple photographs

-- 5:00 PM: Cocktail hour ends, guests find their seats
+- 5:30 PM: Formal photographs end, cocktail hour and mingling ends, guests find their reception seats

 - 6:15 PM: Speeches